-The topic of our latest seminar was Workplace Violence: Recognition, Prevention and Response presented by Lt.
+Workplace Violence: Recognition, Prevention and Response presented by Lt.
 Chris Martin of the Brewer Police Department.
 Nearly 2 million American workers report having been victims of workplace violence each year.
 Unfortunately, many more cases go unreported.
 The truth is, workplace violence can strike anywhere, anytime, and no one is immune.
 We will take a look at the following areas of workplace violence:

 - Define workplace violence.

 - Recognize behavior that may be warning signs of potential violence and indicators of domestic violence.